Skip to content

 x += 10 -- logged (x = 15)

-output += x -- NOT logged (output is not the compute variable)
+output += x -- NOT logged (output is separate variable)

 x *= 2 -- logged (x = 30)